top of page

 Winter Squashes

-There is no better reminder of the autumn season than the Winter Squashes that are abudent at your farmer's market or supermarket and include pumpkins, winter squashes, and gourds.
-This family of vegetables is from the Cucurbitaceae family and includes this hard-shell variety of winter squashes and summer squashes like zucchini and patty pan.
+There is no better reminder of the autumn season than the Winter Squashes that are abundant at your farmer's market or supermarket, and include pumpkins, winter squashes, and gourds.
+This family of vegetables belongs to the Cucurbitaceae family and includes hard-shell varieties of winter squashes and summer squashes, such as zucchini and pattypan.
 Gourds, on the other hand, are beautiful and impressive for ornamental purposes but are not edible.

 Pumpkins are unmistakable but can also be found in various colors, from orange to blue to tan, and are, in fact, squash.
-There are also a couple of different varieties, and the best for pies are the sugar pumpkins.
+There are also several varieties, and the best for pies are the sugar pumpkins.
 Additionally, the seeds of squashes are super delicious when roasted.
 You will find a recipe for this on my website.

 Squashes come in all shapes and sizes, like butternut, acorn, and spaghetti.
 Below, I have added information on the most widely available varieties, perfect for roasting, pureeing, and souping.

-Nutritional Information: 1 cup raw has 40 calories, 0 fat, 0 cholesterol, 5mg salt, 406mg potassium, 10g carbohydrates, 2g fiber, and 3g sugar.
-Vitamin C, B6, and D with iron, magnesium, and calcium.
+Nutritional Information: 1 cup of raw has 40 calories, zero fat, zero cholesterol, 5mg salt, 406mg potassium, 10g carbohydrates, 2g fiber, and 3g sugar—vitamin C, B6, and D with iron, magnesium, and calcium.

 Ayurvedic Energetics: Sweet, cold, heavy, and grounding.
 Balancing for Pitta and Vata can increase Kapha.
 They are sattvic, alkalizing, nourishing for the blood, and are nutritive, diuretic, livotonic, and ophthalmic.